Do Go On - 314 - The Oak Island Mystery

 Yeah.

-I think I'm basing it off uh maybe something that cam and
+I think I'm basing it off maybe something that Cam and Alexi said

-alexi said on one of their movie podcasts so obviously like some of these series have been
+So obviously, like some of these series have been pretty wild,

-pretty wild and i've been taking the piss a little bit there are two most likely scenarios though are
+and I've been taking the piss a little bit.

 Yeah, those are just some theories that are thrown around.